mjdaniels/SequentialBART/README.md

 Main components of the package
 ==============================

-The pacakge provides a function 'SeqBART' to run the sequential BART model to find the missing covariates.
+The pacakge provides a function, seqBART(), to run the sequential BART model to find the missing covariates.
 The function takes as arguments 1.
 X, Covariates having the missing values.

 1. Y, Response Variable.